garden-io/garden/docs/reference/module-types/container.md

 other module types like [helm](./helm.md) or [kubernetes](./kubernetes.md).

 Below is the full schema reference.
-For an introduction to configuring Garden modules, please look at our [Configuration guide](../../using-garden/configuration-overview.md).

 The [first section](#complete-yaml-schema) contains the complete YAML schema, and the [second section](#configuration-keys) describes each schema key.